"To save the world, we must think in circular concepts, and this brings it all the way to the kitchen."

 When you look into your current trash, you'll most likely see lots of paper towels.
 An alternative is to convert to reusable cloth napkins and more dish towels.
 These are easy to wash and will eliminate unnecessary trash.
 As part of our zero waste transition, I opted to purchase Skoy Cloths which are biodegradable cloths made out of pulp.
 One sheet has lasted us a few months and have probably saved rolls and rolls of paper towels from going into the trash.
 In addition, I have a few dish towels that I rotate not only to dry hands, but as food covers and as a rag in case.

 Another easy transition is to convert to a wooden dish brush with a replaceable brush head.
 Did you know that most sponges are coated with chemicals to make them anti-bacterial?
 Most sponges are also made out of petroleum.
 A good alternative is to use a wooden brush that last a long time and can be composted once you are done with them.
 When we finally ran out of sponges, I immediately switched us to the wooden ones.
-These have been doing a great job for more than 6 months without being replaced, with smelling as it doesn't harbor bacteria and it looks pretty enough that you want to take care of it properly.
-The best part because they are made of durable wood, we haven't needed to replace them which means for the year, we have eliminated a few sponges from going into the landfill.
+These have been doing a great job for more than 6 months without being replaced, with no smell as it doesn't harbor bacteria and it looks pretty enough that you want to take care of it properly.
+The best part, because they are made of durable wood, we haven't needed to replace them which means for the year, we have eliminated a few sponges from going into the landfill.

 If you are going to switch your sponges, you should also consider moving towards a more eco-friendly dish detergent after all, these are applied to your dishes directly and you want them to be safe.
 I've found two good alternatives for dish detergents.
 I tried making my own a few times, but it never worked out so I opted to buying alternatives that were produced in zero waste facilities or come in 100% recycled packaging.
 These still come in plastic but they are from recycled plastic that can be recycled again so a good way to reuse.